irenaserna/slate/source/includes/introduction/readingDocs.md

 URL parameters: these are the parts of the endpoint path wrapped in brackets, like {mode} in this example.
 Query parameters: contained in a table with an Option header, these are added to the query string part of the request.
 A token scope, if one is required.

-All URLs referenced in the documentation have the base path https://api.geobuffer.com.
+All URLs referenced in the documentation have the base path https://dev-datahub.socialexplorer.com/geobuffer/.
 This base path goes before the endpoint path.

 Query parameters are added to the end of the URL with query string encoding.
-If you wanted to add the country query parameter to that Geocode request, you'd the query string ?country=us to the end of the URL.
+For example, if you wanted to add the boundingBox parameter to the Geocode request, you'd the query string ?boundingBox=1 to the end of the URL.

 All endpoints require an access token?, which is provided as a query parameter.

-The next section covers how you get and use access tokens.
+The next section covers the authentication.